 When you run your own business, “Head of Marketing” is just one of the hats you need to wear.
 But you don’t need bags of marketing experience or a big budget to get your business out there.
-Here are six ways to promote your business on a shoestring!
+Here are eight ways to promote your business on a shoestring!

 1. Offer your business as a case study

 You might already use customer case studies to promote your own business.
 But have you considered becoming the subject of a case study for someone else?

 A case study tells the story of how a business has helped one of its customers.
 Case studies are similar to testimonials or reviews, but they explain the customer’s experience in more detail.
 Companies use them to show how their product or service has made a difference in the real world.

 Companies want to share their success stories.
 So getting featured in a case study will introduce your business to a whole new audience.
 You get free exposure and the company whose services you use gets a glowing reference.
 It’s a win-win.

 Think big: what products and services do you buy that you’d also like your business to be associated with?
 If you’re a real estate agent, you could approach your bank or building society and ask to become a customer case study for them.
 Or maybe you’ve recently moved your growing tech company over to a cloud accounting software package?
 If their product has had a positive impact on your business, you could be a prime candidate for their next case study.

 When you pitch your success story, remember to explain:

 - How the company’s product has helped your business